 • Information about housing options can be found at the Department of Residence website.
 Housing assignments are made after the exchange application due date.
 Assignments for the applications after the due date will be reviewed at a later time and will be based on availability.
 To ensure housing, it is important that applications are received by the deadline.
 Also questions regarding housing should be directed to the Department of Residence email.
 When emailing The Department of Residence make sure that you type in the email that you are ‘international exchange student’.
 The Department of Residence will better be able to address your question knowing that you are an international exchange student.

 • Students are required to participate in a New Student International Orientation .
 Topics covered include computer access, how to buy textbooks, and assimilation into the campus and the City of Ames.
-Students will meet their Academic Adviser during New Student International Orientation.
+Students will meet their Academic Advisor during New Student International Orientation.

 • Once you receive notification of acceptance (you will get both an electronic notification and a paper copy), you can buy plane tickets.
-Plan on arriving around the Monday of the week before classes for your orientation and check-in.

 • Local transportation and temporary housing information is available on the International Students & Scholars Website.